BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.14.2 =

+* Simplifying the args for the [rentfetch_floorplans] shortcode.
+Don't need to separately pass $args and $atts, and more extendable without.
+* Adding shortcode parameter for 'city' to the [rentfetch_properties] shortcode.

 = 0.14.1 =

 * Adding base styles for the units table so that it doesn't look broken when the theme doesn't use a CSS reset.